The 20 Best Reggae Songs of All Time

 13. “Legalize It” by Peter Tosh

-It took US government almost 50 years since this song was released but they have finally taken Peter Tosh’s request to heart and legalized it.
+It took the US government almost 50 years since this song was released but they have finally taken Peter Tosh’s request to heart and legalized it.
 We assume you don’t need to be told what “it” is.
 The tune is what you’d expect from a classic reggae song, nice and mellow; considering what the song is about how could it be otherwise?

 14. “Revolution” by Dennis Brown